caglayan45/caglayan45/README.md

 ### Hi there 👋

 # 💫 About Me:
  I'm computer engineer with a passion for computer science.
-I'm currently working on Java Spring Boot and Blockchain Technologies.<br>Shoot me an Email or add me on LinkedIn.
+ <br>I'm currently working on Java Spring Boot and Blockchain Technologies.
+ <br>Shoot me an Email or add me on LinkedIn.

 ## 🌐 Socials: